-To reach the West entrance by Longmire, take highway 7 from Tacoma 35 miles South to Elbe.
+To reach the West entrance by Longmire, take Highway 7 from Tacoma 35 miles South to Elbe.
 At the junction, follow the signs to Mt.
 Rainier National Park and drive East about 15 miles to the park entrance.

+A $15 enterance fee or park pass is required to enter Mt.
+Rainier National Park.
+Once inside the park, you do not need to pay to climb the Unicorn.
 Camping in Mt.
 Rainier National Park is regulated by the National Park Service.
 There are many campgrounds within park boundaries - some pay, some free.
 There are also limited backcountry camping permits available.

 The most convenient place to camp is at the Snow Lake camp.
 This campground consists of two primitive campsites located near the outlet on the North end of Snow Lake.
 These sites share a pit toilet and a bear pole.
 If the Snow Lake camp is booked, there are a handful of other trailside campgrounds in the area.
 You can also obtain a permit for backcountry and alpine camping.
 Permits for all wilderness camping are free and can be obtained at any ranger station during the summer.
 During the winter, the Longmire Museum is the only place open and they will set you up with a permit.
-Click here for more information on wilderness camping.

 Mount Rainier National Park has 6 car-camping areas with a total of 600 sites that are open during the summer months.
 Sunshine Point campground is the only car-campground open year round.
 Fees to use these facilities are from $9 to $15 per night.
-Click here for more information on car camping in the area.

 More information on climbing conditions and regulations can be gathered from the Mount Rainier National Park headquarters at Rainier National Park Website or by calling 360-569-2211, extension 2314.
 Current weather forcasts can be found at The Weather Channel

 A popular route variation is to combine Unicorn Peak with several others in the Tatoosh Range and do a traverse.
 Experienced hikers will be able to bag Stevens Peak, Unicorn Peak, Castle Peak, Pinnacle Peak, Plummer Peak and Eagle Peak in one long day.
 Click here for more information on the Tatoosh Traverse.